The Bias-Variance Tradeoff

 feature only (it is the RMSE achieved by the regression tree trained in

 chapter 1, lesson 3).
-Here baseline_RMSE
+Here baseline_RMSE serves as the

 baseline RMSE above which a model is considered to be underfitting and